Blog / December 7, 2023 / Jeff Stumpf / UPDATED November 28, 2024

 You might wonder, why is there such a large range of costs to rent a commissary kitchen?
 Depending on where you hope to open up shop, there will be different fees and taxes.
 Renting in New York City will cost a lot more than renting somewhere in Upstate New York.

-Commissary kitchens versus ghost kitchens
+Differences between commissary kitchens and ghost kitchens

 Ghost kitchens offer an exciting opportunity for restaurants and individual entrepreneurs.